 Christ: Our Solution On Two Levels

-As we have seen, mankind has been deeply and chronically affected in his mind by Satan’s deception in the Garden.
+As we have seen, mankind has been deeply and chronically affected in his mind and heart by Satan’s deception in the Garden.
 Through the first couple, Satan has, indeed, infected the whole of the species with what might be called the “Sin Instinct.”
 This is that powerful inner motive for self-determination.
 And, it actually does affect both the conscious and subconscious make-up of the human psyche to this very day.

 On The Conscious Level: